PyroPM-Build/PM-Porting/README.md

 ########################################################################################
 # PyroPM PSA Edits
-### A project by Pyro, with credit to KingJigglypuff.
+### A project by Pyro, with credit to KingJigglypuff, and Spigel.
 ### Original edits for Legacy TE by Yohan1044, with credit to Draco_the, KingJigglypuff, ds22, and DukeItOut.
 ########################################################################################

+## These will not work in P+ 2.25 when that releases.
+Due to alterations in P+'s codeset, some commands previously in the codeset are now in the PSAs, and that has not been done yet.

 ### Completed Characters

 	Captain Falcon - Pyro